 I was about to choose red, but then on June 16, Jerome Powell said they are projecting rate hikes soon enough and the Bank of Canada usually follows the Fed, so…

-I chose blue… yep, no more gambling for at least the next 5 years! 😀
+I chose blue… yep, no more gambling for at least 5 years! 😀

 I still have some mixed feelings though.

-On another side, we have inflation rising and a big desire by Central Banks to raise rates.
+On the other side, we have inflation rising and a big desire by Central Banks to raise rates.

 The downside of going fixed: I will be losing 0.54% of my mortgage every year for 5 years if rates don’t change.
 My understanding is there are almost zero chances for the rates to go even lower.

 If rates will go up 0.5% in the next 1-2 years, my fixed rate mortgage will do ok.

 If rates will go up at least 1% in the next 2 years (4 hikes of 0.25%) my fixed rate will be a winner.

 If BoC will raise rates to the level of 2019 (6 hikes), my fixed rate mortgage will be a big success.